Brian Cox – Por Que Precisamos Dos Exploradores

 It was a picture of Earth captured in that frame of Saturn.

-Era uma imagem da Terra capturada naquele enquadramento de Saturno.
+Era uma imagem da Terra capturada naquele quadro de Saturno.

 That's our planet from 750 million miles away.